UCloudDoc-Team/cli/cmd/ucloud/uhost/list.md

   --offset     int          Optional.
 Offset default 0

   --limit     int           Optional.
 Limit default 50, max value 100 (default 50)

+  --page-off                Optional.
+Paging or not.
+If assigned, the limit flag will be
+                            disabled and list all uhost instances

+  --uhost-id-only           Optional.
+Just display resource id of uhost

   --group     string        Optional.
 Business group